 Traditional tarator soup usually contains a blend of the beloved special Bulgarian yogurt, chopped dill, cucumbers, sunflower oil, and maybe a bit of garlic.
 Coldwater or even ice cubes are added to make it all that more refreshing.

 Some varieties may see the soup topped with walnuts for a bit of a crunch, and there’s a salad version of the soup that omits watering down the yogurt.

 Bulgarian Shopska Salad

-While tarator soup may be loved nationwide, many regard shopska salad as the Bulgarian national dish; it has rapidly become a national culinary symbol of Bulgaria ever since it was created during the 1950s.
+While tarator soup may be loved nationwide, many regard shopska salad as the Bulgarian national dish; it has rapidly become a national culinary symbol of Bulgaria since it was created in the 1950s.
 You’ll even find every color of Bulgaria’s flag prominently displayed in the dish through its ingredients.